-In 2022, we measured our carbon baseline, defined our sustainability strategy and undertook a climate risk assessment (see Sustainability section in the Annual Report for further details).
+In 2022, we measured our carbon baseline, defined our sustainability strategy and undertook a climate risk assessment (see Sustainability section on pages 38 to 57 for further details).
 We are augmenting our existing suite of management controls, KPIs and tools with wider environmental and social metrics, to ensure we maximise opportunities to collaborate with our occupiers, and that we have a robust risk framework, including climate-related risks, as part of our governance processes and business resilience.

-From a governance perspective, we completed our first evaluation of the Board and its Committees, which showed that we are functioning well together.
+From a governance perspective, we completed our first evaluation of the Board and its Committees, which showed that we are functioning well together (see page 79 for more information).
 As previously reported, we appointed Richard Howell as a Non-Executive Director in May 2022 and he subsequently became our Senior Independent Director and Chair of the Audit and Risk Committee.
 This has allowed Sally Ann Forsyth to focus on her role as the Board's Sustainability Lead (and Chair of the Sustainability Committee from 2023), while Michael Taylor has taken over as Chair of the Management Engagement Committee.